BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 ![polynomial regression](images/polynomial/polynomial_regression.png)

 There also exist variations of the linear regression which minimize other loss functions.
-Ridge regression consists in minimizing the sum of squared error plus a coefficient that multiplies the L2 norm (square root of sum of squared components) of the parameters vector (also called L2 penalization).
-This limits the expressiveness of the model by penalizing high numerical values of weights and bias.
-The lasso regression replaces the L2 penalization by L1 penalization (L1 norm of the parameters vector: the sum of their absolute values) which tends to give a weight to only the most impactant parameters while the others are penalized towards zero.
-And finally the Elastic net variation that cumulates L1 and L2 penalization with two different factors.
-The factors are hyper parameters that needs to be adjusted so that the model best fit the validation data.
-This type of models are only usefull if the linear model is already overfitting.
+Ridge regression consists in minimizing the sum of squared error plus a chosen positive factor that multiplies the L2 norm (euclidian norm) of the parameters vector (also called L2 penalization).
+This tends to reduce the expressiveness of the model by scaling down towards zero all weights and bias equaly.
+The lasso regression replaces the L2 penalization by L1 penalization (L1 norm of the parameters vector: the sum of their absolute values) which tends to penalize towards zero the weigt of the less impactant variables.
+And finally the Elastic net variation that cumulates L1 and L2 penalization with two different multiplying factors.

+$$
+L = \alpha \times \left\lVert \vec{P} \right\rVert_{1} + \beta \times \left\lVert \vec{P} \right\rVert_{2} + \sum_i (Y_i - \hat{Y}_i)^2
+$$

+The multiplying factors $\alpha$ and $\beta$ in the loss are hyper parameters that need to be adjusted so that the model best fit the validation data.
+These types of models are more robust against outlayers than standard least square regression.
+As all penalization terms, it is a tradeoff of model expressiveness for generaliation power.
 These penalization terms can be added to the loss of any model.
-Linear models is the only case where adding a penalization term in the loss changes the usual name of the model.

 ### K nearest neighbours

 The k nearest neighbours model was invented in 1951 by Joseph Hodges.
 It is an interpolation method from labeled observations rather than a parametric model.
 The Y value of a new observation is given by the average (sometime weighted by inverse distance) of the Y of the k closest labeled observations, with the integer k an hyperparameter of the model (usualy 3 or 5).
-It is an universal approximator by definition if the obsevations are weighted by inverse distance, because then it predicts without any error all the training observations.
+It is an universal approximator by definition if the obsevations are weighted by inverse distance or if k is 1, because then it predicts without any error all the training observations.

 ![knn evaluation](images/k_nearest_neighbours/k_nearest_evaluation.png)